top of page

 Address: 3660 Strawberry Hill St. | Kjipuktuk (Halifax)

-while looking both inward and outward as we consider what a kinder and more
+both inward and outward as we consider what a kinder and more

 just world could look like.

 Rooted in a gentle and accessible social justice lens, this workshop offers space to reflect on how personal well-being is connected to collective care.
 This workshop is ideal for adults interested in creativity, social awareness, and personal reflection.
 No art experience is needed, and all supplies are provided.
-Optional: Participants are welcome to bring personal items, such as mementos or favorite craft supplies, to help personalize their creations.

 Imagining a Better World